 We stayed up chatting over a few beers, but we were by now ready to sleep horizontally.

 I was up early.
 Very early, but had to wait until it got light to head out.
 I put on my gym gear and headed down the road to Thornbury High Street.
 Turning left, I was surprised to see a lovely Coffee Bar 'Haytch' open.
 It was still 6.30am.
 I ordered a large Flat White to takeaway and felt impelled to tell Harry that this was my first coffee in Australia, I’d just arrived from England and I used to live here.
 Harry pretended he was interested and I went on my way.

 It was already quite warm as I marched down the street and into Northcote.
 This was my old neighbourhood, I named our house after it!
 As I arrived into Westgarth, everything looked more familiar.
-My last house in Australia was 14 George Street.
-It was beautiful with a wide hallway, open plan lounge and diner, galley kitchen and a bathroom that had an outdoor space in the middle of it!
+My last house in Australia was 14 Charles Street.
+It was beautiful with a wide hallway, open plan lounge and diner, galley kitchen and a bathroom that had an outdoor space in the middle of it.
 The master bedroom had a vaulted ceiling.
-Standing outside, I could see myself walking through the door in my black vintage leather coat!
+Standing outside, I could see myself walking through the door in my black vintage leather coat.